pradyunsg/sphinx-basic-ng/docs/index.md

 # sphinx-basic-ng

-A modern skeleton for Sphinx themes.
+A modern base for Sphinx themes, providing shared implementation of common components and a three-column layout to build upon.

 ```{toctree}
 :hidden: